‘MasterChef’ behind the scenes: Fishers contestant Kelsey Murphy answers common viewer questions

 There is some coaching involved.
 Contestants get practice time in the kitchen where they have access to a culinary team for advice, to answer questions and for help with techniques.

 The details of the challenge aren’t revealed until the day of, but contestants have one or two hours after they learn about the challenge to conceptualize a dish.
-Production breaks for lunch and for contestants to read the rules during that time, allowing them to think about what they want to make.
+Production breaks for lunch and for contestants to read the rules, allowing them to think about what they want to make.

 The days filming MasterChef are very, very long.
 Contestants show up about 5 a.m. for hair and makeup and might not wrap up until 10 p.m.